jasonspiller/week-07-day-4-react-giphy/README.md

 Fork and clone to get a local copy of the app.

-Check out to the solution branch.
+Check out to the solution branch to see what's ahead.
+Or alternatively, push forward into uncharted territory without a map!

 ```
 npm install